PPS 2017 Most Endangered Properties List

-The Rhodes Street National Register Historic District is comprised of nineteen early and late Victorian houses on one block of Rhodes Street.
-These nineteen houses exemplify the middle- and uppermiddle-class domestic architecture of the 1850-1895 period.
-One of the most interesting facts about the Rhodes Street district is the lack of similarity in architectural design between the various buildings along its length.
-Styles include an Italianate villa, a Queen Anne residence, a Greek Revival house, and a Providence triple-decker.
+The Rhodes Street National Register Historic District is comprised of nineteen early and late Victorian houses on one block of Rhodes Street in South Providence.
+These nineteen houses exemplify the middle- and uppermiddle-class domestic architecture of the 1850-1895 period in Providence.
+The majority of the earlier built houses are set back from the street on ample lots laid out in the 1930s when the Rhodes Family subdivided their land.
+The later built houses are more crowded and closer to the edge of the sidewalk on smaller plots from the subdivision of original lots.
+The historic district features a wide variety of architectural styles including an Italianate villa, a Queen Anne residence, a Greek Revival house, and a Providence triple-decker.

 Despite the richness of design and its designation in 1982 as a National Register Historic District, the houses of Rhodes Street have not aged well.
 The economic depressions of the area, intrusion of I-95, and encroachment of local hospital development have combined to dramatically reduce the quality of the housing stock.
 In many cases, damage or modifications to the structures has removed elements of design that made each building distinctive, spoiling the once diverse architectural environment.
 Moreover, some buildings have deteriorated to the point where they are in danger of becoming unsafe or targets for demolition.